 Disneyland Paris is composed of 5 areas:

 – Discoveryland – where the Star Wars rides are!

-To know more about what each areas has to offers you can check the interactive map!
+To know more about what each area has to offers, you can check the interactive map!

 TIPS TO VISIT DISNEYLAND PARIS:

 There is always tons of discount throughout the year (Halloween, Christmas, Summer…) regarding the tickets.
 You can check on Fnac for example.
 The Disneyland website of the park also offers some discounts.

 Also, by buying online prior to your visit you save yourself some time by avoiding the potential queue at the counter.

 You can either buy a ticket for one park, or for the two parks.
 Going to Disneyland is a consequent budget (especially if you plan to stay overnight or with kids), so, saving there and there can help.

 Although, while that’s a good tip some famous ride such as Crush’s Coaster, for example, don’t use the FastPass and the queue can easily reach 100min, it’s best to do this first.

 A good thing to do is to take a FastPass for a ride that has them and queue in the meantime to do another ride you’d like to do.